pbs-itsupport/n-central-php-rest-client/README.md

     > $builder = (new Spinen\Ncentral\Support\Builder)->setClient($ncentral);
     = Spinen\Ncentral\Support\Builder {#2757}

-    >
     ```

-    If using the `ncentral` property from the `user` model, it the will work exactly like all of the examples below where `$builder` is used.
+    If using the `ncentral` property from the `user` model, it will work exactly like all of the examples below where `$builder` is used.

 ## Authentication